 Use of an HSM, verified by means of a manufacturer’s certificate;

+A cloud-base key generation and protection solution with the following requirements enabled on the subscription and usage pattern:

+Key creation, storage, and usage of private key must remain within the security boundaries of the cloud solution’s hardware crypto module that conforms to the specified requirements;

+Subscription must be configured to log all access, operations, and configuration changes on the resources securing the private key.

 A hardware crypto module provided by the CA;

-Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard equivalent to FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.
+Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard of at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.

+Subscriber Private Key Protection and Verification

-Subscriber Private Key ProtectionFor Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:
+Subscriber Private Key Protection

+For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:

 A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber’s private key protection through a TPM key attestation.